Battle of the Somme: Battle of Thiepval Ridge, 26–28 September

-Battle of the Transloy Ridges, 1 October – 11 November
+Battle of Le Transloy, 1 October – 11 November

 The Battle of Le Transloy began in good weather and Le Sars was captured on 7 October.
 Pauses were made from 8–11 October due to rain and 13–18 October to allow time for a methodical bombardment, when it became clear that the German defence had recovered from earlier defeats.
 Haig consulted with the army commanders and on 17 October reduced the scope of operations by cancelling the Third Army plans and reducing the Reserve Army and Fourth Army attacks to limited operations, in co-operation with the French Sixth Army.
 Another pause followed before operations resumed on 23 October on the northern flank of the Fourth Army, with a delay during more bad weather on the right flank of the Fourth Army and on the French Sixth Army front, until 5 November.
 Next day, the Fourth Army ceased offensive operations, except for small attacks intended to improve positions and divert German attention from attacks being made by the Reserve/Fifth Army.
 Larger operations resumed in January 1917.